Labor Supply under Temporary Wage Increases: Evidence from a Randomized Field Experiment: Results

 \textit{No control variables:} As our first robustness check, we estimate the regressions from equation~\eqref{eq:regression} without control variables.
 As expected, given the imbalance between treated and controls found in Appendix Table \ref{tab:balance} and lower power when not including lags with predictive power, all effect estimates are smaller and imprecisely measured in models without controls for past selling behavior, see panel a in Appendix Table \ref{tab:robustness}.

-\textit{Full set of controls:} Secondly, we estimate the regressions from equation~\eqref{eq:regression} with the full set of control variables.
-This controls for the imbalance between treated and waitlist control, but is costly considering our small sample size, see panel b in Table \ref{tab:robustness}.
-While the results are similar to those in Table \ref{tab:main}, the estimate for Sales attenuates substantially and loses statistical significance, whereas most other outcomes show smaller changes.
-Accordingly, inference is weaker in this specification (standard errors are not uniformly larger across outcomes).
+\textit{Full set of controls:} Second, we estimate the regressions from equation~\eqref{eq:regression} with the full set of control variables.
+This controls for the imbalance between treated and waitlist control groups, but is costly given our small sample size; see panel b in Appendix Table \ref{tab:robustness}.
+The Hours and Days estimates are similar to those in Table \ref{tab:main}, but the estimate for Sales attenuates substantially and loses statistical significance, indicating fragility of the primary outcome to control choice.

-\textit{Low-dimensional ANCOVA benchmark:} Finally, to assess whether our main results are sensitive to the use of machine-learning–based covariate selection, Table~\ref{tab:sensitivity} reports transparent low-dimensional benchmarks.
+\textit{Low-dimensional ANCOVA benchmark:} Third, to assess whether our main results are sensitive to the use of machine–learning–based covariate selection, Table~\ref{tab:sensitivity} reports transparent low-dimensional benchmarks.
 Column (1) presents an ANCOVA specification controlling only for the pre-treatment average of sales, yielding a positive and statistically significant treatment effect of 32.76 (p < 0.05).
-Column (2) shows that a parsimonious model controlling for a single one-period lag of sales (Sales$_{12}$) and basic demographics also delivers a positive and significant estimate of 25.21 (p < 0.05).
-Column (3) reproduces the main post-double LASSO estimate (23.25, p < 0.05) for comparison.
-Across these specifications, the treatment effect remains positive and statistically significant, indicating that the estimated sales increase is not primarily driven by the covariate selection procedure but that controls for lagged sales are important.
+Column (2) shows that a parsimonious model controlling for a single one-period lag of sales (Sales$_{t-1}$) and basic demographics also delivers a positive and significant estimate of 25.21 (p < 0.05).
+Column (3) reproduces the main post-double LASSO estimate (23.25, p < 0.05) for comparison.\footnote{Variable subscripts in Table~\ref{tab:sensitivity} denote lag order, matching the convention used in Tables~\ref{tab:balance} and~\ref{tab:correlations}: Sales$_{t-1}$ is the most recent pre-treatment issue, Sales$_{t-2}$ the second most recent, and so on through Sales$_{t-12}$.} Across these specifications, the treatment effect remains positive and statistically significant, indicating that the estimated sales increase is not primarily driven by the co-variate selection procedure but that controls for lagged sales are important.

+\textit{Permutation $p$-values:} Because $N = 109$ and the sales distribution has a long right tail (max $= 1{,}555$), asymptotic robust standard errors could overstate precision.
+Appendix Table~\ref{tab:permutation_pvals} reports randomization-inference $p$-values from re-randomizing treatment assignment 2{,}000 times under the actual coin-flip design, on the same parsimonious ANCOVA specification as Column~(2) of Table~\ref{tab:sensitivity}.
+The permutation $p$-values closely match the asymptotic ones across all six outcomes, so the inference does not appear to be driven by the long right tail.